12 Animals That Go Through Metamorphosis

 The entire process is subject to change depending on the ecology and can differ from species to species.

 The nymphs can move around, especially as they develop.
-They aren’t quite ready to work yet but free to roam the nest.
+They aren’t ready to work yet but free to roam the nest.

 The nymph can undergo up to seven molts, although she never does it alone.
 Adult employees give them things to gnaw on so they can shed their skin.